 They are strong enough to hold up under the weight of the snow and large enough to stay in place in the wind and other elements.
 When spring rolls back around, all you have to do is remove your branches from the garden, and you’re ready to start gardening.

 Choose the Best Mulch for Your Gardening Efforts

-With so many great options readily available, there is sure to be a good option for any garden, yard, or outdoor space.
+With so many great options available, there is sure to be a good material for any garden, yard, or outdoor space.
 Start by considering the benefits that you hope to obtain from your mulch.
 Are you simply looking to provide some winter insulation, or are you interested in boosting the quality of your soil?

 From there, consider which options suit your needs the most and how much work you are willing to put into your mulching efforts.
 When you’re done, you can start counting down to the beauty of spring and get back into your outdoor gardening once again.